-The deadline for applications is Friday, October 20, 2017 at 4:30pm, Eastern Time.
+The deadline for applications is Friday, October 23, 2020 at 4:30pm, Eastern Time.
 A faculty committee that shares Howard Geller's interests in student research and activism for sustainability will select successful proposals.
-Announcement of awards will be made by early December, and awards will be available for projects beginning as early as January 15, 2018 (projects may also begin later).
-All awarded projects must be completed before December 31, 2018.
+Announcement of awards will be made by early December, and awards will be available for projects beginning as early as January 11, 2021 (projects may also begin later).
+All awarded projects should be completed before December 31, 2021, although some flexibility will be allowed due to COVID-19 travel restrictions.

-Questions should be directed to Dana Bauer, Assistant Director of the George Perkins Marsh Institute, dbauer@clarku.edu.
+Questions should be directed to Dana Bauer, Marsh Institute Assistant Director, dbauer@clarku.edu.